What on earth is the point of all this eye-wateringly tedious drivel?

 The point of all this analysis is making washing machines cheaper.

 And cars.
 And phones.
 And Magnetic Resonance Imaging scanners.
-If source code structure is about cost reduction - as we claim it is - then, "Good," source code structure is that which saves the cost of, "Bad," source code structure.
+If source code structure is about cost reduction - as is claimed - then, "Good," source code structure is that which saves the cost of, "Bad," source code structure.

 So, what is this, "Good," source code structure?